PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [ ] Stop using old nested blob bundles.
 Start using "flat" blobs.
  - [ ] Ability to unblock someone.
  - [ ] Ability to delete a key from a draft.
- - [ ] Update Dev docs in protocol spec to reflect changes to `lipmaa` header.
  - [ ] 100% class / module documentation
  - [ ] Run a [terminology extraction tool](https://www.visualthesaurus.com/vocabgrabber/#) on the documentation and write a glossary of terms.
  - [ ] Ability to list all blocked users.